Shipwrecked (1990 film): Plot

+After searching the island, Haakon discovers the wreck of the ship with its contents as well as hidden chests containing treasure, weapons and a newspaper clipping with a drawing of English pirate, Merrick.
+Haakon realises Merrick is actually Howell, and the suspicious shipmates are really pirates, who hid their treasure during a hot pursuit from naval forces.

-Following a self-training with a sword and gun, Haakon manages to use a horn when a gorilla attacks.
+Following a self-training with a sword and gun, Haakon manages to use a bugle when a gorilla attacks.
 This makes the gorilla docile, who then starts to befriend Haakon, behaving like a pet.
 Haakon devises a set of booby traps anticipating that the pirates will soon return for their treasure.
 Although Haakon adjusts to the island, he misses Jens, and more so his family back in Norway.
-One day, Haakon sees smoke from a distant island and tries various attempts to get there on a raft of his own.
+One day, Haakon uses a telescope and sees smoke from a distant island and tries various attempts to get there on a raft of his own.

 Upon successfully arriving there, he finds a village of natives doing a night dance.
 Haakon encounters Mary wearing a native dress and native shoes in the middle of an altercation with several of the natives.
 Misinterpreting the situation, Haakon reveals himself and frightens the natives with a gunshot until he backs into Jens, who explains that the natives are peaceful and saved his and Mary's lives.
 The reunited trio happily depart for Haakon's island the next day.

-Shortly thereafter, the three friends witness the arrival of the pirates along with Berg and Steine (Knut Walle and Harald Brenna), two of Jens' friends who survived the sinking ship and are being held prisoner.
+Shortly thereafter, the three friends witness the arrival of Merrick and his crew on a new ship, along with Berg and Steine, two of Jens' friends who survived the sinking ship and are being held prisoner.
 After Haakon's traps fail to work, he quickly devises a plan to save their friends.
-At night, Mary sneaks aboard the ship and frees the remaining crew who manage to overpower their pirate guards and retake the ship.
-Meanwhile, on land, Haakon and Jens manage to distract the pirates long enough to free Berg and Steine and narrowly make it back to the ship, stranding the pirates on the island.
+At night, Mary sneaks aboard the ship and frees the remaining crew who manage to overpower their guards and take the pirate ship.
+Meanwhile, on land, Haakon and Jens manage to distract the pirates long enough to free Berg and Steine and narrowly make it back to the ship whilst being chased by the pirates.
+Mary uses the ship's cannon to destroy the pursuing boat containing Merrick and his men, stranding them on the island.
 Haakon, Jens, Mary and the liberated crew return to their native Norway.
-Each man keeps a small share of the treasure, with Haakon deciding to use his share to get his impoverished family out of debt.

-Back home in Norway, Haakon reunites with his family and introduces them to Mary.
-His parents agree to take her in until she can reestablish contact with her own relatives.
+Back home in Norway, Haakon reunites with his family, revealing he has bought the family farm with his new wealth and introduces them to Mary.
+His parents agree to take her in until she can re-establish contact with her own relatives.